 The natural numbers are 1, 2, 3, 4, … There are infinitely many natural numbers: we can simply keep adding 1 to the previous number to get more and more.
 Natural numbers have many beautiful properties, and these are investigated in an area of mathematics called Number theory.

 Once we have accepted that “nothing” can be treated just like a number, it is possible to go even further.
-Clearly nothing can be “more nothing” than zero, but the concept does appear in daily life, such as when you spend more money you have.
+Clearly nothing can be “more nothing” than zero, but the concept of “less than zero” does appear in daily life, such as when you spend more money than you have.
 Your account balance is negative, it is less than 0.
 Unfortunately we can’t see these negative numbers, but we can do calculations with them.
 For example,

 5 – 12 = –7,

 because 5 + 7 = 12.
 Together, the positive and negative numbers form the integers:

 To make it easier to refer to these groups of numbers, mathematicians have invented a couple of special symbols: for the natural numbers and for the integers (from the German “Zahl” meaning number).

 The integers form a pretty comprehensive set of numbers.
 We can add them, subtract them and multiply them.
 Only when we want to divide two integers it doesn’t always work.

 The ratio 10 / 2 = 5 is simple.
 8 / 2 = 4 is also simple.
 But 9 / 2 is not quite as obvious.
 It has to be somewhere in between 4 and 5 – but unfortunately there aren’t any integers between 4 and 5.

 Therefore 9/2 must belong to a new group of numbers.
 These are called rational numbers and represented by the symbol (for quotients).
 All fractions or ratios, such as 376/290, –170/657 or 1/499, are rational numbers.